ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 1. Provide Valve a Web API key for the Admin account.
 If you don't have one, create one [here.](https://steamcommunity.com/dev)

 #### Before Each Match
-1. Launch CS:GO from the Admin account, click on Watch, and then click on Control Room button.
+1. Launch CS from the Admin account, click on Watch, and then click on Control Room button.
 1. Fill out the stage, teams and map for the match about to be played.
 We suggest formatting the match password as follows: ```teamname1-vs-teamname2-stage-1-of-3-map```
 1. On the server the match is to be played on, set the following convars.
 ```